hanhanwu/Hanhan_Applied_DataScience/README.md

   * Better to understand why
 ### Data Drift Check
 * [Different methods to detect concept drift, covariate drift][139]
+  * How to use K-S test to compare 2 numerical distributions: https://stackoverflow.com/questions/10884668/two-sample-kolmogorov-smirnov-test-in-python-scipy
+    * K-S test can be used even when the 2 distributions are in different length
+    * But I found, no matter it's K-S test or wasserstein distance, even when 2 distributions look similar, K-S' null hypothesis can be rejected (indicating 2 distributions are not identical) and wasserstein distance can be large...
+  * Chi-square is used for comparing categorical features' distributions but has many requirements of the input, such as the 2 distributions share the same length
+  * [PSI looks like a better measure of the similarity of numerical distributions][142]

 ## Data Exploration
 * [My Code - IPython][11]